 Another term that needs to be defined for ITIL service level management is the supplier.
 The Supplier is a third party responsible for supplying goods or services that are required to deliver IT Services.
 Examples of suppliers include commodity hardware and software vendors, network, and telecom providers, and outsourcing organizations.
 For instance, a telecom operator provides SMS, data, and call services to its subscribers.
 While providing these services, they need telecom switches, network routers, application servers etc. These are supplied by suppliers as a part of ITIL service level management.

-3) ITIL Service level management: Service level agreement (SLA)
+3) Service level agreement (SLA)

 In ITIL service level management, a Service Level Agreement (SLA) is an agreement between an IT Service provider and a customer.
 For instance, you are a customer of a bank and the bank provides services to you.
 The bank allows you to withdraw your money from your account through ATMs, twenty-four/seven support in the case of a problem, internet banking etc. An SLA that was signed off between you and the bank when you became a customer of the bank.

 Similar SLA contracts can be signed of business to business as well.
 For instance, if a telecom operator is using a GPS service from another supplier in order to provide some geographic services to its customers, then an SLA can be signed off between the supplier and the telecom operator as well.
-This is an important part of ITIL service level management.

 Note that a single SLA may cover multiple IT Services or multiple customers.
 A bank provides several services but only one agreement is signed off between the customer and the bank.
 This agreement covers all services is provided by the bank.